-The Counseling Center provides brief, solution-focused individual counseling services.
-Individual counseling services are short-term: students are allotted 12 individual counseling sessions within an academic year.
-(For the Counseling Center, the academic year begins and ends in mid-May.)
-There is no limit on participation in group counseling or walk-ins.
+Student Counseling Services provides brief, solution-focused individual counseling services.
+Students are allotted 12 individual counseling sessions within an academic year.
+(For SCS, the academic year begins and ends in mid-May.)
+There is no limit for participation in group counseling or walk-ins.

-If the counselor believes that a student’s needs could be served more appropriately outside the Counseling Center, the counselor will work with the student to ensure connections with referrals to treatment providers in the community.
+If the counselor believes that a student’s needs could be served more appropriately outside SCS, the counselor will work with the student to ensure connections with referrals to treatment providers in the community.

 Individual counseling is an opportunity to explore, manage, and/or resolve personal concerns regarding such topics as: